jjdabr/forecastNet/README.md

 ## Usage Notes

 - A PyTorch implementation and a TensorFlow implementation are provided.
-The PyTorch implementation is more complete and is more generic than the TensorFlow implementation and is thus recommended.
+The PyTorch implementation is recommended as it is is more complete and more generic.
 - Both implementations provide a demonstration using a synthetic dataset.
-The PyTorch implementation will be easiest to adapt for your own dataset
+The PyTorch implementation will be easiest to adapt to your own dataset.
 - The TensorFlow implementation is written for univariate time-series.
 The PyTorch implementation accepts multivariate datasets (it has been tested with univariate datasets and datasets with multivariate inputs and a univariate output).
 - Please read the README files in each implementation's directory.